crownstone/crownstone-homey/DEVELOPER.md

 If _entersRoom_ is _false_, and the user just left a room, there will be a check if the user is in the list.
 If the user is in the list and the location is the same as the location the user just left, an event probably has been missed, and the `getPresentPeople()` function will be called to reset the variable.
 Otherwise, the list is already up-to-date and the function will end.

 #### Triggers
-After the list has been updated in the `runTrigger()` function, and the event is a user _entering_ a room, the _{presenceTrigger_ will be fired with the current state as argument.
+After the list has been updated in the `runTrigger()` function, and the event is a user _entering_ a room, the _presenceTrigger_ will be fired with the current state as argument.
 The state is an object which contains the user ID and the location ID.

 ##### Trigger
 For the Trigger in the _registerRunListener_, the flow will run if the location ID and user ID in the state are equal to the room ID and the user ID in the arguments of the Trigger-card, or the location ID in the state and the room ID in the argument is equal and the user ID is equal to _'default'_, the flow will run: